 Browsing the Internet has become an absolutely necessary tool in today’s work environments.
-An information collection process can’t be thought anymore without the web.
+Collecting information cannot be thought of without using the web.
 At the same time our computers are processing confidential and critical information like personal or company internal data.
-The immense benefit of the Internet comes along with constantly changing threats.
-The development of browser versions in the past years can be understood - besides all functional progress - as a constant race in the battle against various attack scenarios.
+The huge benefit of the Internet comes along with constantly changing threats.
+The development of browser versions in the past years can be understood - besides all functional progresses - as a constant race in the battle against various attack scenarios.

 On the basis of a “Browser-in-the-Box” concept a virtual machine is provided with a reduced operating system and a web browser encapsulated therein.
-Malware can’t thus penetrate the host operating system and a potential damage in the separated virtual machine will vanish with each start of the browser by returning to a certified starting point.
+Malware cannot thus penetrate the host operating system; a potential damage in the separated virtual machine will vanish with each start of the browser by returning to a certified starting point.
 All of that is fully transparent to the user.

 In contrast to simple sandboxing methods provided by standard browsers "Browser in the Box" isolates all activities of the browser completely from the host operating system.
 Merely a single shared folder within the host is made accessible for a separate user account.
 This folder stores all persistent configuration data like favorites of the browser.
 Equally all downloaded files are initially stored in this folder and are only forwarded into the normal user accessible download folder after a malware scan.